WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 service.
 These are sections TODO.

-# Solution Requirements (#req)
+# Solution Requirements {#req}

 The protocol defined here is based on the following requirements:

 REQ1: The solution shall not require extensions or modifications to HTTP/3.